santiyounger/wpm-reading-time/README.md

 - **Adjust speeds based on material**: Technical content may require slower speeds than casual reading
 - **Quick calculations**: Select any text and run the command - no need to manually count words
 - **Personalize your WPM**: Use the companion web app to find your actual reading speed for more accurate estimates

-## Troubleshooting

-### Plugin doesn't appear in Community plugins

-- Make sure you've reloaded Obsidian after installing
-- Check that all files (`main.js`, `manifest.json`, `styles.css`) are in the correct folder
-- Verify "Safe mode" is turned off in Community plugins settings

-### Reading time seems inaccurate

-- Adjust your WPM settings in the plugin settings to match your actual reading speed
-- Remember that reading speed varies by material (technical vs. casual content)
-- Consider creating different presets for different types of content
-- Use the companion web app to determine your personal WPM for more accuracy

-### Dropdown not working

-- Try reloading Obsidian
-- Check that you have at least one preset configured
-- Verify the plugin is enabled in Settings → Community plugins

-### Settings not saving

-- Make sure you're not editing preset names to empty values
-- Check that WPM values are positive numbers
-- Reload the plugin if settings seem stuck

 ## Contributing